The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 ### Observatory Platform API
 Some workflows make use of the Observatory Platform API in order to fetch necessary metadata.
-When writing unit tests for workflows that use the platform API, it is necessary to use an isolated API environment where the relevant TelescopeType, Organisations and Telescope exist.
+When writing unit tests for workflows that use the platform API, it is necessary to use an isolated API environment where the relevant WorkflowType, Organisations and Telescope exist.
 The ObservatoryEnvironment that is mentioned above can be used to achieve this.
-An API session is started when creating the ObservatoryEnvironment and the TelescopeType, Organisations and Telescope can all be added to this session.
+An API session is started when creating the ObservatoryEnvironment and the WorkflowType, Organisations and Telescope can all be added to this session.

 Example: